Andrew Lansley

-Andrew David Lansley, Baron Lansley, (born 11 December 1956) is a British Conservative politician who previously served as Secretary of State for Health and Leader of the House of Commons.
+Andrew David Lansley, Baron Lansley (born 11 December 1956) is a British Conservative politician who previously served as Secretary of State for Health and Leader of the House of Commons.
 He was Member of Parliament (MP) for South Cambridgeshire from 1997 to 2015.

 Lansley was born in Hornchurch, Essex, and studied Politics at the University of Exeter.
 He worked in the civil service before entering politics.
 He ran the Conservatives' campaign in the 1992 general election while at the Conservative Research Department, and later was Vice-Chairman of the Conservative Party at the 2001 general election.

 Lansley was the Shadow Secretary of State for Health from 2004 until 2010, the Secretary of State for Health from 2010 until 2012, and Leader of the House of Commons from 2012 until 2014.
 As Health Secretary, Lansley was responsible for the government's controversial Health and Social Care Act 2012.
-In 2024 an independent report commissioned by the Government described the Lansley reforms as "a calamity without international precedent".
 Lansley announced his intention to stand down as an MP in 2015, and was awarded a life peerage in the 2015 Dissolution Honours.
 Following his career in Westminster, Lansley advised corporate clients on healthcare reforms.